hdShang/arxiv-daily/docs/cs-LG/2025-08-09/papers/250807029v2-from-imitation-to-optimization-a-comparative-study-of-offline-learni.md

 ---
 layout: default
-title: From Imitation to Optimization: A Comparative Study of Offline Learning for Autonomous Driving
+title: "From Imitation to Optimization: A Comparative Study of Offline Learning for Autonomous Driving"
 ---

 # From Imitation to Optimization: A Comparative Study of Offline Learning for Autonomous Driving